Jeffrey-A/citySearch/README.md

 # City Search
-It allows the user to get all the zip codes of a given city, and display information about each zipcode.
+React js app that allows the user to get all the zip codes of a given city, and display information about each zipcode.
-Developed with Reactjs.
 Live demo: https://getcityinfo.netlify.com/